gutter-onion/Balatro-Mods/README.md

 <b>Windows install</b>

-Windows will, of course, detect this as a virus/threat.
+These Mods use code injection to work.
+And Windows will treat this as a virus/threat.
+You will need to disable any Anti-Virus software you may have, as well as follow the directions below to temporarily disable Windows Defender.

-All files installed and downloaded here are open source, and you are free to look at the code. (links below).
+<B>All files installed and downloaded here are open source, and you are free to
+look at the code. (links below).</B>

 Download both files named [windows-run-first.ps1](https://github.com/gutter-onion/Balatro-Mods/releases/download/mods/windows-run-first.ps1) and [windows-install.ps1](https://github.com/gutter-onion/Balatro-Mods/releases/download/mods/windows-install.ps1)